content-left-bg.png

 Infrastructure investment

-• $1.269 billion for the refurbishment and construction of new buildings to support student learning and early childhood education.
-This includes $13.7 million under the Education for all (Ed4All) program to upgrade facilities so students with disability can access education on the same basis as their peers.
+• $1.18 billion for the refurbishment and construction of new buildings to support student learning and early childhood education.
+This included $26.6 million under the Education for all program to upgrade facilities so students with disability can access education on the same basis as their peers

 Infrastructure highlights include:

-• constructing the $19.6 million new multi-storey learning centre at Bracken Ridge State High School
+• constructing the new $22 million multi-storey learning centre at Griffin State School

-• constructing the $14.5 million new multi-storey learning centre and refurbishing an existing building at Coombabah State High School
+• constructing the new $15.5 million 2-storey learning centre and $3.3 million refurbishment of the administration at Kenmore South State School

 New schools